anfilin/PagedList/README.md

 # Sample of using Android paging library

-This sample demonstrates how to load data into RecyclerView (with multiple view holders) using the Paging library.
+This sample demonstrates how to load data into RecyclerView (with multiple view holders) using the Paging library (PagedList class).
 Also, LiveData and ViewModel classes were used.

 # Demo